By Anna McKenzie

 How does your metabolism affect your physical and mental health?
 Your body is designed to convert food into energy so that it can perform physiological functions and give you fuel for activity.
 When you’re in recovery from an eating disorder, metabolic data can help you find out how much food and nutrition your body needs to function well.

 Metabolic rates can vary by age, genetics, physical activity, and other biological factors.
 The metabolic cart we use at The Meadows Ranch helps inform your treatment plan by showing the specific way your body converts energy.
-It’s an incredibly useful tool — one of many we use at The Meadows Ranch that allows us to provide eye-opening information to our patients.
-In addition to providing insight as to how your body functions, it can give you a clearer understanding of your personal wellness and path to long-term recovery.
+It’s an incredibly useful tool — one of many we use at The Meadows Ranch that provide eye-opening information to the treatment team to allow us to better serve our patients.
+In addition to providing insight into a patient’s current body function, it can offer a clearer understanding of personal wellness and path to long-term recovery.

 What Is Metabolism, and How Does It Work?